mampfes/hacs_waste_collection_schedule/markdowns/newREADME.md

 </details>

 # Installation and Configuration
-The Waste Collection Schedule can be installed via HACS, or manually.
+The Waste Collection Schedule can be installed via [HACS](https://hacs.xyz/), or manually copying the [`waste_collection_schedule`](https://github.com/mampfes/hacs_waste_collection_schedule/tree/master/custom_components) directory to Home Assistant's `CONFIG/custom_components/` directory.
 For further details see the [installtion and configuration guidelines](/markdowns/installation.md).

 # Contributing To The Project
 There are several ways of contributing to this project, they include:
 - Adding new service providers
-- Update or improve the documentation
+- Updating or improvinf the documentation
 - Help answer/fix issues raised

 For further details see the [contrubtion guidelines](/markdowns/contributing.md).

+# Development Roadmap
+Lorem Ipsum blah blah blah
+- [ ] Implement sensors that can combine info from multiple sources
+- [ ] ???
+- [ ] ???
+- [ ] ???

+If you'd like to help with any of these, please see the [contrubtion guidelines](/markdowns/contributing.md), then raise an [issue](https://github.com/mampfes/hacs_waste_collection_schedule/issues) indicating which item you'd like to contribute to.

+# Code of Conduct
+Lorem Ipsum blah blah blah

+# Know Issues
+The following waste service providers return errors when using test_source script
+- [ ] berlin_recycling_de broken, JSONDecodeError
+- [ ] abfall_io, Traunstein test case fails
+- [ ] c_trace_de broken, fails to get a response
+- [ ] sector27_de broken, TimeoutError
+- [ ] bielefeld_de broken, SSLError
+- [ ] recyclesmart_com broken, references missing secrets.yaml file
+- [ ] banyule_vic_gov_au broken,  JSONDecodeError
+- [ ] ccc_govt_nz broken, SSLError
+- [ ] muenchenstein_ch broken, AttributeError
+- [ ] grafikai_svara_lt broken, TimeoutError
+- [ ] cheshire_east_gov_uk, printing hourseUPRN test case
+- [ ] avl_ludwigsburg_de broken, HTTPError
+- [ ] environmentfirst_co_uk, invalid date format returned datetime.datetime instead of datetime.date?
+- [ ] warszawal9115_pl broken, HTTPError

 # Licence
 This project uses the MIT Licence, for more details see the [licence document](/LICENSE)